Argent77/A7-LightingPackEE/LightingPack/readme/readme.txt

 each script.
 The shader files contain short comments on how to set the values correctly.
 You should set the variables in all three shader files to the same amount for best results.

+The same applies to color temperature as well as the advanced settings of hue, saturation and lightness.

 Usage of shader files in the game: fpDraw.GLSL   Used for every colored areas of the screen, except for videos. fpTone.GLSL   Used for grayscaled areas of the screen (e.g. disabled buttons or time stop effect).